Coca Cola, the iconic soda, lends both flavor and texture to rich and fudgy chocolate cupcakes in this delicious dessert.

 Dr. Pepper can be substituted for the Coke to make Dr. Pepper Cupcakes!
 How cool is that?!

 If you’ve made it thus far through my recipe development ramblings, I applaud you!
-My mind is a funny place, but if you hang with me long enough, sometimes you’ll be rewarded with a really great cupcake.
+My mind is a funny place, but if you hang with me long enough, sometimes you’ll be rewarded with really great cupcakes.

 Meanwhile, behind the scenes at the Comfortably Domestic Photography Studios, a.k.a. my dining room…